 Instructions

-- Preheat oven to 375 degrees F. Generously butter a 2-quart casserole dish with ½ tablespoon to 1 tablespoon butter.
+- Preheat the oven to 375℉.
+Generously butter a 2-quart casserole dish with ½ tablespoon to 1 tablespoon butter.

-- Using a mandoline, food processor, or knife, thinly slice potatoes into ⅛ inch thin slices and arrange potatoes in even layers in the buttered casserole dish.
+- Using a mandoline, food processor, or sharp knife, thinly slice potatoes into ⅛-inch thin slices and arrange potatoes in even layers in the buttered casserole dish.

-- Melt 2 tablespoons butter over medium heat.
-Add in the minced shallot and saute for about 3 minutes or until the shallots begin to soften, being careful to not burn your shallots.
+- Melt the remaining 2 tablespoons of butter over medium-low heat in a heavy-bottomed medium saucepan.
+Once the butter has melted, add in the minced shallot and saute for about 3 minutes or until the shallots begin to soften, being careful to not burn your shallots.

-- Pour cream sauce over potatoes.
-Push down lightly to allow sauce to cover all the potatoes from top to bottom.
-Cover scalloped potatoes tightly with foil.
+- Remove the cream sauce from the heat and pour it over the prepared potatoes in the casserole dish.
+Push down lightly to allow the sauce to cover all the potatoes from top to bottom.
+Cover the dish tightly with foil.

 - Bake covered for 45 minutes.
-Uncover and bake for an additional 25-30 minutes, or until potatoes are tender and browned.
+After 45 minutes, remove the foil, and bake for an additional 25-30 minutes, or until potatoes are tender and browned.

 Equipment Needed